Navideck/gesturedeck_sdk_flutter/README.md

 This is a Flutter plugin for native `Gesturedeck Android` and `Gesturedeck IOS`.
 It provides a simple way to integrate Gesturedeck into your Flutter app.

+## Key Features

+- Intuitive touch gestures for seamless device control.
+- Customizable gesture actions for enhanced user interactions.
+- Integrated GesturedeckMedia for media app controls with overlay UI support.
+- Support for volume button actions with GesturedeckMedia.
+- Sensitivity settings for fine-tuning gesture responsiveness.
+- Does not require internet connectivity

 ## Getting Started

 ### Setup Gesturedeck